andresmariodelgado/auction-solidity/README.md

 ## Overview

-This project contains a smart contract written in Solidity that implements a simple auction, with a defined base bid, duration, partial withdrawal for non-winning bidders while the auction is active, and total withdrawal for all non-winning bids at the end of the auction.
-A persistent record of all bidders is kept, including the winner and the final bid amount.
+This project contains a smart contract in Solidity that implements a basic auction, with a defined base bid, fixed duration, partial withdrawal for non-winning bidders while the auction is active, and total withdrawal of all non-winning offers after the auction ends.
+A persistent history of all bidders is maintained, including the winner and their final bid amount.

-## 📦 File
+## File

-- `Auction.sol`: Main contract handling all auction logic.
+- `Auction.sol`: Main contract that handles all auction logic.

-## 🚀 Key Features
+## Key Features

-- Automatically starts the auction when deployed (2-day duration, with a 1 ether base offer).
+• Automatically starts the auction when deployed (2-day duration, with a base offer of 1 ether).

-- Accepts successive bids only if they are at least 5% higher than the current highest bid.
+• Registers successive bids only if they are at least 5% higher than the current one.

-- Maintains a full bid history.
+• Maintains a full bidder history.

-- Refunds accumulated funds (except the final winning bid).
+• Refunds accumulated funds (except the final winning offer).

-- Emits key events (`NewOffer`, `AuctionEnded`).
+• Emits events (`NewOffer`, `AuctionEnded`).

-## 🔐 Modifiers and Restrictions
+## Modifiers and Restrictions

-- `onlyOwner`: Only the auction owner can execute refunds after the auction ends.
+• `onlyOwner`: Only the owner can execute deposit refunds once the auction ends.

-- `activeAuction`: Validates that the auction is still ongoing.
+• `activeAuction`: Ensures the auction is still ongoing.

-- `validprecio`: Ensures a new offer is greater than the current one.
+• `validprecio`: Validates that a new offer is higher than the current one.

-## 🧱 Key Structures and Variables
+## Key Structures and Variables

-- `Bidders[] offerList`: History of bids with address and amount.
+• `Bidders[] offerList`: Bid history with address and amount.

-- `mapping(address => uint256) acummOfers`: Accumulated offer per address.
+• `mapping(address => uint256) acummOfers`: Accumulated amount per bidder.

-- `keyList[]`: Unique list of addresses to iterate.
+• `keyList[]`: List of unique keys for iteration.

-- `event NewOffer`: Emits when a new offer is placed.
+• `event NewOffer`: Signals a new offer was made.

-- `event AuctionEnded`: Emits when the auction ends.
+• `event AuctionEnded`: Signals the end of the auction.

-## 💸 Refund Logic and Deductions
+## Refunds and Deduction Logic

-- Only the auction owner can issue refunds (excluding the winner).
+• Only the auction owner can refund all non-winning offers (excluding the winner).

-- A 2% fee is retained by the contract when refunding.
+• A 2% fee is deducted and remains in the contract.

-- The winner does not receive a refund for their final bid, but may withdraw previous offers if not yet claimed during the auction.
+• The winner does not receive a refund for their final offer.
+If they have unclaimed earlier offers during the auction, they may withdraw them.

-## 🧑‍💼 Author
+## Author

-Developed by Andrés Delgado for educational and exploratory purposes in blockchain and decentralized auction environments.
+Developed by Andrés Delgado for educational and exploratory purposes in blockchain and decentralized auctions.